ayohana/coin-counter/README.md

 ## About

-**A CLI application that takes X amount of money and returns the exact amount of change needed in quarters, dimes, nickels and pennies.** This JavaScript application is a Test Driven Development exercise and a practice for writing pure functions, closures, curried and recursive functions.
+**A CLI application that takes X amount of money and returns the exact amount of change needed in quarters, dimes, nickels and pennies.** This JavaScript application is a Test Driven Development exercise and a practice for writing closures and recursive functions.

 ## Specs